lumina-ai-inc/benchmark/README.md

 # Our most recent result - Lumina is up to 11x better.

-Our most recent result is a comparison between Lumina Base, Lumina Pro, Semantic Scholar, and Google Scholar.
+Our most recent result is a comparison between Lumina Base, Lumina Recursive, Semantic Scholar, and Google Scholar.

 ![Benchmark Results](search_benchmark/results/August-03-2024.png)